 “A merry heart doeth good like medicine.”
 Proverbs 17:22

-Yet very often we don’t choose it for ourselves, even knowing it is the better choice.
+Why, then, don’t we choose it more often, knowing it is the better choice?

-Deep down, we desire it, but it seems illusive–until we run into that person that always seems to have a smile on their face or an encouraging word to say.
+Deep down it’s what we really desire even if it seems illusive–until we run into that one person that always seems to have a smile on their face or an encouraging word to say.

 “We wait for the Lord; HE is our help and shield.
 For our hearts rejoice in Him, because we trust His holy name.”
 Psalm 33:20-21